 IaaS Compute Services

-- Growth of Storage and Compute IaaS Services in the enterprise IT Environment
+- Adoption of IaaS Services in the Enterprise IT Environment (IaaSView Survey)

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.